adamchainz/conjecture/README.rst

 Conjecture is a new approach to property based testing in C.

+The core concept of Conjecture is: What if you could do the most basic sort of randomized testing which everybody starts out with, only instead of it being awful it was actually amazing?

+Classic property based testing has a strict separation between example generation and testing, which makes it very hard to use for tests that don't easily match that discipline.
+Suppose I want to do some calculation and then pick a random element of the result.
+How do I do that?

-The idea is that instead of having distinct concepts of example generation and tests, everything is a test and everything can generate examples.
+In Conjecture, instead of having distinct concepts of example generation and tests, everything is a test and everything can generate examples.
 Testing is a simple matter of writing functions which take a type of random number generator but whose output is under Conjecture's control and can be controlled to produce